 Explanation: Fifty to fifty-five percent of students participating in work based learning experiences indicate they have a better understanding of concepts, theories, and skills in their program of study after participating in some kind of occupational experience.
 Over time, 46% to 51% of students participating in work based learning experiences find great value in these experiences.
-Data were not collected during FY2021 due to the COVID pandemic.
+Data were not collected during FY2021 due to the COVID pandemic and in FY2022 due to pandemic and testing processes at various locations.